Riemann-Hilbert-Birkhoff inverse problem for semisimple flat $F$-manifolds, and convergence of oriented associativity potentials: Monodromy moduli of admissible germs of semisimple flat -manifolds

 \subsection{Monodromy data for a formal admissible germ}

 In Sections \ref{md2}, \ref{md3}, \ref{md4}, the flat $F$-manifold structure on $M$ is assumed to be analytic.
-The notion of admissible germs and of their monodromy data can however extended to the formal case.
+The notion of admissible germs and of their monodromy data can however be extended to the formal case.
 1mm Let $(H,\bm \Phi)$ be a semisimple formal $F$-manifold over $\C$, with Euler field $E$.
 Associated with it we have two joint systems of differential equations \eqref{jfs} and \eqref{jfss} whose coefficients are matrix-valued formal power series in the coordinates $\bm t$ and $\bm u$, respectively.
-1mm We will say that $(H,\bm \Phi)$ is \begin{itemize} \item {\it doubly resonant}, if the origin is coalescing and the formal flat $F$-manifold is conformally resonant, \item {\it admissible} if it is semisimple but not doubly resonant. \end{itemize} The $\der_z$-equations of the joint systems \eqref{jfs} and \eqref{jfss} can be specialized at $\bm t=0$ and $\bm u=\bm u_o$, respectively.
+1mm We will say that $(H,\bm \Phi)$ is \begin{itemize} \item {\it doubly resonant}, if the origin is coalescing and the formal flat $F$-manifold is conformally resonant, \item {\it strictly doubly resonant}, if we have

+\item {\it admissible} if it is semisimple but not strictly doubly resonant. \end{itemize} The $\der_z$-equations of the joint systems \eqref{jfs} and \eqref{jfss} can be specialized at $\bm t=0$ and $\bm u=\bm u_o$, respectively.
 For these specialized systems of equations we can introduce a triple $(\la,\mu^{\la},[R])$ of monodromy data at $z=0$, and a 4-tuple $(\mrg S_1,\mrg S_2,\La,\mrg C)$ of monodromy data at $z=\infty$, exactly as in the case of an analytic germ $(M,p)$.

 The system $(\la,\mu^\la,[R],\mrg S_1,\mrg S_2,\La,\mrg C)$ will be referred to as the {\it monodromy data} of the formal structure $(H,\bm \Phi)$. {\it A priori}, Theorem \ref{isoth1} cannot be adapted to this formal picture, but Theorem \ref{isoth2} still holds true, and its proof works verbatim.